pandudpn/go-bank-payment/README.md

 # go-bank-payment

-This is unofficial client-sdk payment core host to host with conventional bank in Indonesia
+This is unofficial go-client-sdk Payment Core _host to host_ with conventional Bank in Indonesia.

 ## Documentation